 Older Americans worry about a handful of health conditions as they age, but one illness is especially likely to trigger fears.

-By a large margin, dementia and Alzheimer’s disease, a form of dementia, top the list of retirees’ most feared conditions in later life, according to a new report, “The Four Pillars of the New Retirement: What a Difference a Year Makes,” on a study by Edward Jones and Age Wave.
+By a large margin, dementia and Alzheimer’s disease, a brain disorder that causes dementia, top the list of retirees’ most feared conditions in later life, according to a recent report from Edward Jones and Age Wave, “The Four Pillars of the New Retirement: What a Difference a Year Makes.”

 Unfortunately, worries over developing dementia are well-founded.
 At a time when multiple well-known causes of death are on the decline, deaths from Alzheimer’s more than doubled between 2000 and 2019, the new report notes.
 Today, 1 in 3 Americans who live to age 85 and older will have Alzheimer’s or another form of dementia.